 - Interspecies Romance: In Merry Madagascar, Private falls in love with Cupid the reindeer, while Kowalski develops a crush on Eva the snowy owl in Penguins of Madagascar.

-- Jerks with Hearts of Gold: As their movie shows.
+- Jerk with a Heart of Gold: As their movie shows.
 Really, they aren't bad peop-err-penguins, just little psychotic.
 Also, they love each other and they always help zoosters.